 When Fr.
 Anthony turned back to the team, he caught John, Syl, and Agnes ready to applaud him.

-“Not another word,” he addressed them all with one finger held up, for even the brothers and Peter had not returned to connecting the computers yet, “This family needs our prayers and compassion, not our judgement.”
+“Not another word,” he addressed them all with one finger held up, for even the brothers and William had not returned to connecting the computers yet, “This family needs our prayers and compassion, not our judgement.”

 Fr.
 Matteo cleared his throat, “Can we still do the exorcism tonight?”